CarlesSanahuja/Project-Brief-Bank_Backend-/README.md

 7. **Third-Party Integration**:
     - The system includes a layer to integrate with external services, allowing functionalities like online payments or balance verification.

+## Project Statement

+**1. The system must have 4 types of accounts: StudentChecking, Checking, Savings, and CreditCard.**

+**1.1 Checking Accounts**

+Checking accounts must have:

+- A balance
+- A secret key
+- A primary owner
+- An optional secondary owner
+- A minimum balance
+- A penalty fee
+- A monthly maintenance fee
+- A creation date
+- A status (FROZEN, ACTIVE)

+**1.2 Student Checking Accounts**

+Student checking accounts are identical to checking accounts except they DO NOT have:

+- A monthly maintenance fee
+- A minimum balance

+**1.3 Savings Accounts**

+Savings accounts are identical to checking accounts except that:

+- They do not have a monthly maintenance fee
+- They have an interest rate

+**1.4 Credit Card Accounts**

+Credit card accounts have:

+- A balance
+- A primary owner
+- An optional secondary owner
+- A credit limit
+- An interest rate
+- A penalty fee

+**2. The system must have 3 types of users: administrators, account holders, and third parties.**

+**2.1 Account Holders**

+Account holders must be able to access their own accounts, and only theirs, when they enter the correct credentials using basic authentication.
+Account holders have:

+- A name
+- Date of birth
+- A primary address (which should be a separate address class)
+- An optional mailing address

+**2.2 Administrators**

+Administrators only have a name.

+**2.3 Third-Party Users**

+Third-party accounts have a hashed key and a name.

+**3. Administrators can create new accounts.
+When creating a new account, they can create checking, savings, or credit card accounts.**

+**3.1 Savings Accounts**

+- Savings accounts have a default interest rate of 0.0025.
+- Savings accounts can be instantiated with a different interest rate, with a maximum rate of 0.5.
+- Savings accounts should have a default minimum balance of 1000.
+- Savings accounts can be created with a minimum balance below 1000 but not lower than 100.

+**3.2 Credit Card Accounts**

+- Credit card accounts have a default credit limit of 100.
+- Credit card accounts can be created with a credit limit higher than 100 but not exceeding 100,000.
+- Credit card accounts have a default interest rate of 0.2.
+- Credit card accounts can be created with an interest rate lower than 0.2 but not lower than 0.1.

+**3.3 Checking Accounts**

+- When creating a new checking account, if the primary owner’s balance is less than 24, a student checking account should be created; otherwise, a regular checking account should be created.
+- Checking accounts must have a minimum balance of 250 and a minimum monthly maintenance fee of 12.

+**4. Interests and fees must be applied appropriately.**

+**4.1 Penalty Fee**

+- The penalty fee for all accounts must be 40.
+- If any account falls below the minimum balance, the penalty fee must be automatically deducted from the balance.

+**4.2 Interest Rate**

+- Savings account interest is added to the account annually at the specified interest rate per year.
+This means that if I have 1,000,000 in a savings account with an interest rate of 0.01, 1% of 1 million is added to my account after 1 year.
+When accessing the balance of a savings account, the system should determine if 1 year or more has passed since the account was created or since the last time interest was added and should add the corresponding interest to the balance if necessary.

+- Credit card interest is added to the balance monthly.
+If the interest rate is 12% (0.12), 1% interest will be added to the account monthly.
+When accessing the balance of a credit card account, the system should verify if 1 month or more has passed since the account was created or since interest was last added, and if so, add the corresponding interest to the balance.

+**5. Account Access**

+**5.1 Administrators**

+- Administrators should be able to access and modify the balance of any account.

+**5.2 Account Holders**

+- Account holders must be able to access the balance of their own account.
+- Account holders must be able to transfer money from any of their accounts to any other account (regardless of ownership).
+The transfer should only be processed if the account has sufficient funds.
+The user must provide the name of the primary or secondary owner and the account ID that should receive the transfer.

+**5.3 Third-Party Users**

+- There must be a way for third-party users to receive and send money to other accounts.
+- Third-party users must be added to the database by an administrator.
+- To receive and send money, third-party users must provide their encrypted key in the HTTP request header.
+They must also provide the amount, the account ID, and the account’s secret key.

+**6. Technical Requirements of the Project**

+- Include a Java/Spring Boot backend.
+- Everything should be stored in MySQL database tables.
+- Include at least 1 GET, POST, PUT/PATCH, and DELETE route.
+- Include authentication with Spring Security.
+- Include unit and integration tests.
+- Include robust error handling.
+- You must use the Money class for all currencies and BigDecimal for any other decimal or large number.

 # Conclusion